sys-bio/ratesb_python/README.md

 ## Future Works

-Improve performance of classifying Michaelis-Menten rate laws by switching the algorithm.
+Improve performance of classifying Michaelis-Menten rate laws by switching the algorithm to custom rate law classification

 ## Contact